warrior1601/2019_GROUP_33/To Do.md

 ---Jedidiah---
 finish the doxygen comment for semester 2
+pull from junaid for updated cmake list for model :white_check_mark:
-automate test code testing
+automate test code testing :nerd_face: Working on this one starting 21/3/2020

 QT/VTK objectives - need a measuring tool, ability to select cells, Display stats. of Model and individual cells, a few VTK widgets  <-- Jedidiah
 Clean up code and make sure all indented nicely and commented

 ---Junaid---
-README files in example_models, model_viewer, installers, and root to explain, like the read me in model, what the purpose of everything is, how to use etc. Also the licence file doxygen file like main page use worksheet 7 to do it
+doxygen file like main page use worksheet 7 to do it
 Windows installer
 macos installer